Baudin999/blog/_posts/2023-08-24-inheritance-is-bad.md

 We are passing the `IMessageSender` to the `IMessage` class and with that service we are injecting we can send the message.
 This is a more natural way of writing the code.
-I still do not like it that the `Player` and `PremiumPlayer` classes have these methods which are strictly for sending them, like the `SendMessage` method and the `Serialize` method, but at least they beling to the `IMessage` interface and not longer to the class itself.
+I still do not like it that the `Player` and `PremiumPlayer` classes have these methods which are strictly for sending them, like the `SendMessage` method and the `Serialize` method, but at least they belong to the `IMessage` interface and not longer to the class itself.

 ### Layers or Services
 Another way to structure this is by making the `MessageSender.Send` a function we can call with the correct parameters.
-We can even make separater methods, making sure we handle the messages correctly, no matter what the message is.
+We can even make separate methods, making sure we handle the messages correctly, no matter what the message is.

 ```csharp